Turmeric can prevent the progression of joint diseases*

-TURMERIC (Curcumin) Is showing promise in many areas ranging from anti oxidant activity, to anti cancer properties, lowering cholesterol, protection of the cardiovascular system and HIV.
+Is showing promise in many areas ranging from antioxidant activity, to anti-cancer properties, aids in lowering cholesterol, with protection of the cardiovascular system and HIV.
 Doing a search on Medline shows positive research results on various forms of cancer from oral to colon and breast cancers.
 Ayurvedic uses widely range from anemia, arthritis, blood purification, digestive disorders, skin disorders and inflammatory conditions.

 The crucial chemical is curcumin, a compound found in the spice.
 Alzheimer's is linked to the build up of knots in the brain called amyloid plaques.
 Turmeric reduced the number of these plaques by a half.
 The researchers also found that turmeric had other health benefits.
 It aids digestion, helps fight infection and guards against heart attacks.
 In the study, middle aged and aged rats were fed a diet rich in curcumin.
 All the rats received brain injections of amyloid to mimic progressive Alzheimer's disease.
 Not only was there less evidence of plaque build up in the curcumin-fed rats, they also outperformed rats on normal diets when carrying out maze-based memory tests.
 Curcumin also appeared to reduce Alzheimer's-related inflammation in the brain tissue.
 Researcher Dr Sally Frautschy said the compound had potential as a treatment for the prevention of Alzheimer's disease - particularly in tandem with anti-inflammatory drugs such as ibuprofen.
 Dr Richard Harvey, director of research at the Alzheimer's Society, said: "Curcumin has both anti-oxidant and anti-inflammatory properties.